Feds: Fugitive Who Sold Mail-Order Fentanyl To NJ Customers On Dark Web Indicted On 14 Counts

 Wozney remained a fugitive for 19 months.
 He was carrying fentanyl when the RCMP's Toronto Airport Detachment nabbed him trying to get past them again in March 2020.
 Further investigation uncovered instances of him importing fentanyl and amphetamines several other times, the agency said.

-Sellinger credited special agents of Homeland Security Investigations Newark with the investigation leading to the indictment -- secured by Assistant U.S. Attorney Vinay S. Limbachia of his Cybercrime Unit -- which charges Wozney with importing and distributing fentanyl in the United States.
+Sellinger credited special agents of Homeland Security Investigations Newark with the investigation leading to the federal indictment in New Jersey -- secured by Assistant U.S. Attorney Vinay S. Limbachia of his Cybercrime Unit -- which charges Wozney with importing and distributing fentanyl in the United States.

 He also thanked the U.S. Postal Inspection Service in Newark and the FBI's Pittsburgh Division for their assistance.